fbpx

 You will want to know that your financial advisor has the investment acumen to invest your life savings in such a way that allows you to sleep at night.
 It’s crucial to be patient as an investor.
 Rather than focusing on the returns over a short period of time, perhaps a year, try to consider the bigger picture such as your returns over an entire market cycle, which could possibly be seven to ten years.
 As Warren Buffet once said, “The market is an efficient mechanism for transferring wealth from the impatient to the patient”.

-Investing is typically necessary to maintain your lifestyle in retirement, and can be a very emotional journey.
+Investing is typically necessary to maintain your lifestyle in retirement and can be a very emotional journey.
 At Townsend, we help educate you on the hows and whys of investing, and work hard at tailoring an investment portfolio that you can be comfortable with.

-Advisors who provide suitable recommendations are those who try to paint an overly rosy picture, enticing you to invest with them.
-At Townsend, our advisors are required to make decisions in the best interests of their client.
+You need to know the truth about your financial situation good or bad.
+At Townsend, we deal in facts and financial reality.
+And then, within that reality we will help you embark on the financial course needed to meet your long-term financial objectives and retirement goals.
+Townsend advisors are required to make decisions that put the interests of clients first.
+This is known as the Fiduciary Rule.
 In rare cases, we discover a prospective client’s needs or investing temperament really does not fit the Townsend philosophy.
 If that’s the case, we structure an open conversation and share how our objectives differ.
 When we see a prospective client wanting something that Townsend simply does not believe in, we have no issues communicating that their needs are better met through a different financial firm.

 Advisory services are offered through Townsend & Associates Inc., dba Townsend.
 Financial Advisors of Townsend are registered representatives of and offer securities through Securities America, Inc., Member FINRA/SIPC.
 Townsend and Securities America, Inc. are not affiliated.
 Privacy Statement | © 2021 Townsend

-The BBB has determined this business meets BBB accreditation standards, which include a commitment to make a good-faith effort to resolve any consumer complaints.
-BBB-accredited businesses pay a fee for accreditation review/monitoring and for support of BBB services to the public.
-BBB accreditation does not mean that the business’s products or services have been evaluated or endorsed by BBB, or that BBB has made a determination as to the business’s product quality or competency in performing services.
+The BBB has determined this business meets BBB accreditation standards, which include a commitment to make a good faith effort to resolve any consumer complaints.
+Townsend is accredited in Colorado only.
+BBB Accredited Businesses pay a fee for accreditation review/monitoring and for support of BBB services to the public.
+BBB accreditation does not mean that the business' products or services have been evaluated or endorsed by BBB, or that BBB has made a determination as to the business' product quality or competency in performing services.

 Check the background of this firm on FINRA's BrokerCheck.

-Please review Important Disclosure Information set forth in the last section of this web site
+Please review Important Disclosure Information set forth in the last section of this website.

 Contact